 Telemarketers must give recipients the opportunity to opt out from future calls.

-TCPA later spawned a National Do Not Call Registry, in which consumers can enroll to prevent solicitors from contacting them.
+The TCPA later spawned a National Do Not Call Registry, in which consumers can enroll to prevent solicitors from contacting them.
 As of 2007, companies and solicitors must honor a consumer’s Do Not Call registration permanently.
 (The term used to be five years.)

 Other TCPA provisions prevent solicitors from calling before 8am or after 9pm, from using autodialers, and from using artificial recordings.
 As per the TCPA, solicitors must provide their name, phone number, address, and state on whose behalf they are calling.
 They must also give recipients the opportunity to opt out from future calls.
 If they violate these rules, solicitors open themselves up to lawsuits.

 The TCPA specifically prohibits companies from using autodialers to call people.
 An autodialer is any type of equipment or computer software that dials phone numbers without human intervention.
 Calls made using autodialers frequently result in hang-ups or lengthy periods of “dead air” before a live person comes on the line.